diambra/arena/README.md

 ![diambraGif](https://raw.githubusercontent.com/diambra/DIAMBRAenvironment/main/img/github.gif)

-For additional insights and cool stuff about this initiative, **follow the live stream on our [Twitch channel](https://www.twitch.tv/diambra_at)**, every Tuesday and Thursday at 10 PM CET = 1 PM PT!
+For additional insights and cool stuff about this initiative, **join our <a href="https://discord.gg/tFDS2UN5sv" target="_blank">Discord server</a> to interact with other developers and share ideas and questions** and **follow the live stream on our [Twitch channel](https://www.twitch.tv/diambra_at)**, every Tuesday and Thursday at 10 PM CET = 1 PM PT!

 ## AI Tournament